If you’d like to listen to these with just audio, use the player below.

-We invest in people first and foremost.
-We want to know who you are right up front so we have context.
-You should share your relevant experience, and if you’re lucky enough to have already created value and driven great outcomes in other ventures, tell us about it.
+Investors invest in people first and foremost.
+They want to know who you are right up front so they have context.
+You should share your relevant experience, and if you’re lucky enough to have already created value and driven great outcomes in other ventures, tell them about it!

-But what if you haven’t had that experience yet?
+But what if you haven’t had the experience yet?

-Many great entrepreneurs, ranging from Gates to Jobs to Zuckerberg, have succeeded without any prior experience.
-In many instances there is no industry to have experience in when new areas opening up (e.g. social media didn’t exist 10 years ago nor did mobile apps).
-So if you’re not already a proven entrepreneur, explain the experiences that have led to your business insight and convinced you to invest your time and career in your new company.
+Many great entrepreneurs, ranging from Bill Gates to Steve Jobs to Mark Zuckerberg, have succeeded without any prior experience.
+In many instances, there is no industry in which to have experience if you’re opening a new area.
+Twenty years ago, social media and mobile apps didn’t even exist!
+So, if you’re not already a proven entrepreneur, explain the experiences that have led to your business insight and convinced you to invest your time and career in your new company.

-Good VCs see entrepreneurs as investing their life in the company.
+Good venture capitalists see entrepreneurs as investing their life in the company.
 That’s more significant than anything.
-So when I get to know an entrepreneur I’m always looking for someone who shows focus on their subject matter and the passion and persistence to pursue the opportunity they’ve identified.
+So, when investors get to know an entrepreneur, they’re looking for someone who shows focus on their subject matter, and the passion and persistence to pursue the opportunity they’ve identified.

 No entrepreneur succeeds alone, and great teams are often formed through shared experience.
-So it’s good to hear if you have worked together or shared some experience that has helped you bond as a team.
-We recognize how important that can be in navigating the challenges ahead.
+So, it’s good to hear if you’ve worked together, or shared some experience that has helped you bond as a team.
+Investors recognize how important that can be in navigating the challenges ahead.

-Equally don’t be afraid to profess where you need help.
-Self-awareness is a great quality, and many investors enjoy helping to build teams and expect to help fill gaps in your team when necessary.
+On the same note, don’t be afraid to profess when and where you need help.
+Self-awareness is a great quality, and many investors enjoy helping to build teams, and expect to help fill gaps in your team when necessary.

 Step 3: Business Overview